fdrgsp/cali/_dev/____________todo.md

 - code and widget to load own label images for segmentation

-- ⁇ to simplify the code, is it worth to have the runs in a different db???

 - ⚡️ export tab to export tables and labels

 - add a button to reset settings in each tab to default values